WebThings Gateway for Raspberry Pi®

 5. Choose Subdomain

-Once you have connected the Pi to your wireless network, you should ensure that your laptop/tablet/smartphone is connected to the same Wi-Fi network and then navigate to http://gateway.local in your web browser.
+After you’ve connected the Raspberry Pi to your wireless network, you should ensure that your laptop/tablet/smartphone is connected to the same Wi-Fi network and then navigate to http://gateway.local in your web browser.

 You will then be given the option to register a free subdomain to safely access your gateway over the Internet using a secure tunnelling service provided by Mozilla.